vale-cocoa/Graph/README.md

 // More in general:
 let f = e.reversed()

 e <~> f
-// RETURNS TRUE.

-// Moreover supposing e == g then: e <~> g
 // RETURNS TRUE

+// Moreover supposing e == g then:

+e <~> g
+// RETURNS TRUE
 ```
 ## `WeightedGraphEdge` Protocol
-This protocol inherits from `GraphEdge` protocol, adding abstractions defining properties and functionality for *weighted* edges.
+This protocol inherits from `GraphEdge` protocol, adding abstractions defining properties and functionality for *weighted* edges adopting value semantics.
 That is `WeightedGraphEdge` protocol associates to a generic `Weight` type which must conforms to `AdditiveArithmetic`, `Comparable` and `Hashable` protocols.
 `Weight` associated type is used to represent the *weight* of an edge in a graph adopting as its `Edge` associated type some `WeightedGraphEdge` concrete type.
 In this way `Graph` conforming types can be decoupled from specific implementations for weighted graphs.